tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 #### Adventurer Feat

-Hit or miss, deal negative energy damage equal to your level.
+Hit or miss, deal necrotic damage equal to your level.

 ---